Be visible to succeed

 Many people feel uncomfortable at the mere thought of stepping into the limelight, be it in real life or in the virtual world.
 But in the age of digitalization and all but mandatory social media presence, it’s a bad idea to lay low.
 If people can’t see you, you pretty much don’t exist on the virtual stage – neither for potential customers nor for potential employers.
 At the WU Executive Academy, positioning and pitch expert Denise Vorraber offers workshops for managers and future founders on the topic of “selling yourself,” teaching them what to have an eye on when marketing oneself as a brand.

 For many people, personal branding and making themselves visible is difficult, Denise Vorraber says.
 Her own story is a little different: when she was 23 years old, she was listed among the “Forbes 30 under 30” in Germany/Austria/Switzerland because “I applied for it myself.”
-And that’s already her first piece of advice: “Be your own cheerleader,” meaning that you should be confident about and a fan of what you do and also convey this attitude to others.
+And that’s already her first piece of advice: “Be your own cheerleader,” meaning that you should be confident about yourself and a fan of what you do.
+It is important to convey this attitude to others.
 Particularly founders often wait too long to start working on their personal branding: “They tell themselves that they have to finish the website or put the finishing touches to one product or the other first.
 What’s important is to present your achievements, to be proud of them, and just own this feeling,” she says.

 The expert shares the following six tips for making yourself a successful brand: